Officer Education Programs

 These officer training programs are based in Ann Arbor.
-Interested students may get further information by visiting the Office of Registration & Records in Dearborn (1169 UC) or by telephoning Ann Arbor: for Air Force information, telephone (734) 764-2403; for Army information, telephone (734) 764-2400.
+Interested students may get further information by visiting the Office of the Registrar in Dearborn (1169 UC) or by telephoning Ann Arbor: for Air Force information, telephone (734) 764-2403; for Army information, telephone (734) 764-2400.

 Army Officer Education Program (ROTC) (Not a Concentration)